Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

-O’Steen Public Beach Access
+O'Steen Beach and Jetties

 O’Steen Beach is where you will find the Destin Jetties, which are huge boulders stretching out into the water.
 The jetties are also a popular fishing spot and the rocks make beautiful backdrops for photos.

-I made a time lapse of the walk so you are prepared for it if you decide to visit at O’Steen Beach:
+I made a time lapse of the walk so you are prepared for it if you decide to visit O’Steen Beach:

 3. Calhoun Beach Access